|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 The software was good before, but I definitely like the extra polish of Version 3.

-Discuss this article on our blog or on G+ with Keith
+Discuss this article in the comments section below or on G+ with Keith

 Full Feature list (from Kolor)